Argo: Name

 Diodorus Siculus records that some thought the name was derived from an ancient Greek word for "swift" to indicate that the ship was designed to move quickly.
+Other ancient Greek theories maintain that the name Argo derived either from its builder, Argos, the son of Hestor or Alector, or from the city of Argos, where it was supposedly constructed.

 Cicero, the Roman senator and orator, proposed that it was named after the Argives, a name for the Greek people of Argos in the Peloponnese that was commonly used by Homer.